Ted Hose vs Compression Stockings: What's the Difference?

 What to know about Ted Hose

 TED hose are a type of stocking specifically designed to prevent blood clots and swelling in your legs.
-There are similarities with compression socks in that they work the same way (applying pressure) and both can be worn to prevent blood clotting.
-But are TED hose the same as compression stockings?
-In short: no.
+There are similarities between TED hose and compression socks regarding how they work (applying pressure but at different pressures), and both can be worn to prevent blood clotting.
+But are TED hose the same as compression socks or stockings?
+In short, no, and below explains why.

 Purpose

-Also known as anti-embolism stockings, the term “TED hose” stands for “thromboembolic deterrent hose” – the medical term they’re known by in the professional world.
-They are specifically designed to apply pressure to the superficial veins of the legs in order to prevent the formation of blood clots.
+Also known as anti-embolism stockings, the term “TED hose” stands for “thromboembolic deterrent hose” – the medical term used in the professional world.
+They are specifically designed to apply pressure to blood vessels in the legs to prevent the formation of blood clots.

 The main purpose of TED hose is to prevent blood clots or embolism in non-mobile persons or bedridden post-surgery patients.
-They will keep a healthy blood flow for those people who aren’t moving their legs and walking around, thereby preventing blood from accumulating in the leg.
+TED hose help prevent blood clots or thrombotic events by applying pressure to improve blood flow in the legs.
+Research has found that compression following surgery is effective for preventing blood clots.

-Doctors use TED hose with people who are bedridden or mobility impaired, and this is one of the big differences between them and compression socks or stockings.
-TED hose usually leave the toes open and you are not expected to walk around while wearing them.
-On the other hand, compression socks have a range of pressure levels and can be worn for an entire day without issue, helping people manage venous conditions or just avoid swollen legs and feet from standing for too long.
+Doctors use TED hose for people who are bedridden or mobility impaired, and this is one of the big differences between them and compression socks or stockings.
+TED hose usually leave the toes free, and you are not expected to walk around while wearing TED hose.
+On the other hand, compression socks or stockings have a range of pressure levels and are designed to be worn all day while walking, sitting, or standing.
+This helps people manage venous conditions as well as avoid discomfort or pain from swollen legs and feet from standing, walking, or sitting without moving for too long.

 Compression Level

 Since TED hose are used for those who are non – mobile, the compression is lighter since the patient is not on their feet.
-While legs can still swell while laying down,
+But because the legs can still swell while laying down, light compression supports healthy circulation while preventing fluid buildup, which is what helps prevent blood clots.

 Duration of Use

 Doctors prescribe TED hose to post-surgery patients and it’s usually a medical process to get them, unlike in the case of compression stockings.
-Patients use TED hose for short-term recovery periods, up to a maximum of three weeks after a surgery.
-As soon as they are able to walk and do other form of exercise, the need to wear TED hose disappears.
+Patients use TED hose for short-term recovery periods, up to a maximum of three weeks after surgery.
+As soon as patients can start to walk and do other forms of exercise, they will need a different type of compression therapy to support their circulation needs.
+This is when you should switch to compression socks or stockings.

 Design

 TED Hose is not used for stylish wear, so like many other medical items they only come in beige, black, or white.
-Since patients are not typically walking this is fine for recovery, however for those who want cute designs with their compression, compression socks are the way to go.
+Since patients are not typically walking this is fine for recovery, however for those who want stylish designs while still getting health benefits from compression, compression socks or compression stockings are the way to go.

 What to Know About Compression Socks